MicrosoftDocs/entra-docs/docs/external-id/one-time-passcode.md

 ---
 title: Email one-time passcode authentication
 description: Learn how to enable and use email one-time passcode authentication for B2B guest users in Microsoft Entra External ID.
-This feature provides a seamless fallback authentication method.
+This feature provides a seamless fallback authentication method for sign-in.

 ms.service: entra-external-id
 ms.topic: how-to